13 DNS allows for human-readable addresses

 Note

-Next time you stand up a server, you should start by giving it an Elastic IP so you are immediately using it’s permanent IP Address.
-The labs in this book are ordered to promote learning, not the right order to configure things.
+Next time you stand up a server, you should start by giving it an Elastic IP so you are immediately using its permanent IP Address.
+In this book, the order of the labs is designed to promote learning, not the right order to configure things.

-You can buy a domain from any of the many domain purchasing services on the web.
+You can buy a domain from any of the domain registrars on the web.
 This won’t be free, but many domains are very cheap.

-The easiest place to buy a domain is via AWS’s Route53 service, but you can feel free to use another provider.
+The easiest place to buy a domain is AWS’s Route53 service, but feel free to use another provider.
 I usually use Namecheap just because all of the domains I own are there.

 Type Host Value TTL